iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 > I've been in direct contact with 3 people who have tested positive.
 This app didn't notify me if a single thing.
 Seems pointless.<br> :date: __2020-12-05 19:14:18__

-> Seems like a good idea, I'm not in a major city and don't work around large amounts of people so not sure how effective it will be for me.
-One thing it did I don't get since it says it uses bluetooth and won't ask for GPS, is it required me to have my GPS on to receive notifications!
-"Exposure notification inactive" this is what it tells me unless my GPS is on.
-"To use turn on location."<br> :date: __2020-12-04 23:34:03__

-> This has not checked for 4days<br> :date: __2020-11-24 22:28:57__

-> Great idea & much needed.
-However... requires keeping your Location & Bluetooth ON constantly, in order to function.
-And that's a MASSIVE suck for the battery power on most phones.
-Devs need to change that, somehow!
-Until then, I'm uninstalling this app.<br> :date: __2020-11-23 00:53:19__

 #### 1-star reviews